Giacomo Puccini: Torre del Lago

-From 1891 onwards, Puccini spent most of his time, when not traveling on business, at Torre del Lago, a small community about fifteen miles from Lucca situated between the Ligurian Sea and Lake Massaciuccoli, just south of Viareggio.
+From 1891 onwards, Puccini spent most of his time, when not travelling on business, at Torre del Lago, a small community about fifteen miles from Lucca situated between the Ligurian Sea and Lake Massaciuccoli, just south of Viareggio.
 Torre del Lago was the primary place for Puccini to indulge his love of hunting.
 "I love hunting, I love cars: and for these things, in the isolation of Torre del Lago, I keep the faith." ("Amo la caccia, adoro l'automobile: e a questo e a quella nelle solitudini di Torre del Lago serbo intera la mia fede.")

 By 1900, he had acquired land and built a villa on the lake, now known as the "Villa Puccini".
 He lived there until 1921, when pollution produced by peat works on the lake forced him to move to Viareggio, a few kilometres north.
 After his death, a mausoleum was created in the Villa Puccini and the composer is buried there in the chapel, along with his wife and son who died later.

 The Villa Museo was owned by his granddaughter, Simonetta Puccini, until her death, and is open to the public.
 An annual Festival Puccini is held at Torre del Lago.